 Introduction to Permaculture

-This weeklong intensive course is designed to provide participants with a solid foundation in permaculture design and practical techniques to begin experimenting on their own, in their own climate.
-About one third of the course is lecture, group discussions, and other class activities.
+This weeklong condensed course is meant to provide participants with a solid foundation in permaculture design and practical techniques to begin experimenting on their own, in their own climate.
+Essentially a full PDC distilled down to the most essential parts, about one third of the course is lecture, group discussions, and other class activities.
 Another third is hands-on practical work that demonstrates effective techniques for alternative living.
 And the last third is dedicated to field visits and trips around the lake to connect with local farmers, explore the area, and truly see the permaculture principles in action.
-The price includes three meals a day, plus snacks, coffee/tea, and dessert, as well as shared lodging, all at the swanky Bambu Guest House.

 Dive into the world of permaculture with our team of experienced farmers and designers here in Tzununa, Guatemala